TunnelBear Free VPN Review (Updated 2022)

 TunnelBear charges $4.17/mo for a 2-year plan which is rather expensive.
 In comparison, Surfshark’s 24-month plan only costs $1.99/mo.

-At present, it offers three paid plan and one absolutely free plan which more or less works as a free trial of TunnelBear:
+At present, it offers three paid plans and one absolutely free plan, which more or less works as a free trial of TunnelBear:

-Although quite expensive, all paid subscription plans allow you to secure five devices simultaneously which is still somewhat good.
-However, there is no refund policy so if you want to cancel TunnelBear, there’s no guarantee you will get your money back.
-This is why it would be wise to use the free version first and only proceed with the paid subscription if you’re fully satisfied with it.
+Although quite expensive, all paid subscription plans allow you to secure five devices simultaneously, which is still somewhat good.
+However, there is no refund policy, so if you want to cancel TunnelBear, there’s no guarantee you will get your money back.
+This is why it would be wise to use the free version first and only proceed with the paid subscription if you’re delighted with it.

 TunnelBear accepts all major payment methods except for PayPal.
-You can purchase TunnelBear through either VISA, Master Card, American Express, and Bitcoin.
+You can purchase TunnelBear through either VISA, Master Card, American Express, or Bitcoin.

 Is TunnelBear really free?

 TunnelBear does not offer any refunds.
-Unlike PureVPN or even Surfshark as of that matter that offers 30-days refunds, TunnelBear offers no designated money-back guarantee.
-That being said, TunnelBear may offer refunds on a certain basis, however, it’s not clear what these basics are.
+Unlike ExpressVPN or even Surfshark, as of that matter that offers 30-days refunds, TunnelBear offers no designated money-back guarantee.
+That being said, TunnelBear may offer refunds on a certain basis.
+However, it’s not clear what these basics are.
 If you’re just looking to try out TunnelBear, I highly suggest trying the free version rather than purchasing the premium subscription.

 Trustworthiness – Trustpilot Ratings, Reddit Reviews, Customer Support & Audit Report

-On Trustpilot, TunnelBear has an average 3-star rating.
-Out of 38 user reviews, 26% of users have rated the service as excellent and 50% of users have rated TunnelBear as bad.
+On Trustpilot, TunnelBear has an average 2.8 rating.
+Out of 59 user reviews, 27% of users have rated the service as excellent, and 44% of users have rated TunnelBear as bad.
 From Trustpilot reviews, it’s clear that people generally don’t like this VPN service.

 TunnelBear Review Reddit